ros-navigation/navigation2/nav2_velocity_smoother/README.md

 # Velocity Smoother

-TODO
-	- docs {configuration, tutorial to use (reconfigure topics to throw + use)?}
-	- tests

 The ``nav2_velocity_smoother`` is a package containing a lifecycle-component node for smoothing velocities sent by Nav2 to robot controllers.
 The aim of this package is to implement velocity, acceleration, and deadband smoothing from Nav2 to reduce wear-and-tear on robot motors and hardware controllers by smoothing out the accelerations/jerky movements that might be present with some local trajectory planners' control efforts.